What is natural language processing? Introduction to NLP

-Open Source NLP Libraries
+Open source NLP libraries

 These libraries provide the algorithmic building blocks of NLP in real-world applications.
-Algorithmia provides a free API endpoint for many of these algorithms, without ever having to setup or provision servers and infrastructure.

-- Apache OpenNLP: a machine learning toolkit that provides tokenizers, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, coreference resolution, and more.
+- Apache OpenNLP: A machine learning toolkit that provides tokenizers, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, coreference resolution, and more.

-- Natural Language Toolkit (NLTK): a Python library that provides modules for processing text, classifying, tokenizing, stemming, tagging, parsing, and more.
+- Natural Language Toolkit (NLTK): A Python library that provides modules for processing text, classifying, tokenizing, stemming, tagging, parsing, and more.

-- Stanford NLP: a suite of NLP tools that provide part-of-speech tagging, the named entity recognizer, coreference resolution system, sentiment analysis, and more.
+- Stanford NLP: A suite of NLP tools that provide part-of-speech tagging, the named entity recognizer, coreference resolution system, sentiment analysis, and more.

-- MALLET: a Java package that provides Latent Dirichlet Allocation, document classification, clustering, topic modeling, information extraction, and more.
+- MALLET: A Java package that provides latent dirichlet allocation, document classification, clustering, topic modeling, information extraction, and more.